homeflow/homeflow.github.io/_posts/lead-forms/2015-02-03-branch-enquiry.md

 ---
 layout: default
-title: Submitting a branch enquiry lead
+title: Branch enquiry lead
-modal-id: submitting-a-branch-enquiry-lead
+modal-id: branch-enquiry-lead
 category: lead-forms
 ---
 Branch enquiry leads are submitted using the following set of form elements.
 The HTML can be customised as needed: